 “We wanted to really cater to the absolute beginner, and with that, we didn’t want to force them to have to climb the lower part of the mountain.
 We felt that 400m (vertical) was a bit too much for absolute beginners (to climb), which necessitated the lower mountain uplift,” French says.

 The last piece of the beginner-friendly puzzle at Maydea is the new lower mountain jump park.
-Made up of intermediate level tables tops and rollers, this jump line provides the ideal venue for new riders who want safely learn the skills need to get a bit of air under their tyres.
+Made up of intermediate level table tops and rollers, this jump line provides the ideal venue for new riders who want safely learn the skills needed to get a bit of air under their tyres.

-With the town around the bike park having limited tourist infrastructure, the bike park’s base area has a full-service bike shop and licensed cafe, slinging hot pizza, pies, milkshakes, and cold beer.
+With the town around the bike park having limited tourist infrastructure, the bike park’s base area has a full-service bike shop and licenced cafe, slinging hot pizza, pies, milkshakes, and cold beer.
+New for this year will be a second restaurant that will focus on smaller plates, has lounges and pool tables, and is set to stay open late.

-For parents who want to take a few runs for themselves or whole families that want to improve their skills on the bike together, Maydean offers a full-service bike school for pedallers of every level.
-To ensure you’re using the right tool to maximise fun, Maydena also offers bike rentals, with everything from kids bikes to double crown DH weapons in their fleet — French tells us they have added more hardtails and kids bikes their range, ensuring supply, but also offer rentals to fit every budget.
+For parents who want to take a few runs for themselves or whole families that want to improve their skills on the bike together, Maydena offers a full-service bike school for pedallers of every level.
+To ensure you’re using the right tool to maximise fun, Maydena also offers bike rentals, with everything from kids bikes to double-crown DH weapons in their fleet.
+Maydena has just landed a full range of Commencal 20-24in kids bikes, a few 12in balance bikes and are offering rentals to fit every budget.

 Before the trails on the lower mountain, there was most definitely a hole in Maydean’s offering; this new section of the bike park means there are trails that will bring smiles to everyone’s faces from the groms on balance bikes the seasoned EWS pro looking for a challenge.